Andrei-Boghiu/Express-JWT-bcrypt-PostgreSQL/models/DATABASE_GUIDE.md

 2. Prepare SQL Command: Write a CREATE TABLE statement defining your table and columns.
 3. Execute the SQL: Run the command in psql with `\i path/to/file.sql` or directly in pgAdmin.
 4. Verify Creation: Check the table with `\dt` or `\d tableName` in psql.

+### Order of Operations

+1. Create all the types from `postgres_types.sql` file.
+2. Create the table and insert the values from `roles.sql` file.
+3. Create the table from the `users.sql` file.
+4. Create the table from the `teams.sql` file but don't insert the values just yet.
+5. Create the table from the `user_teams.sql` file.
+6. Create the table from the `work_items.sql` file.
+7. Register the first user with the role `dev`.
+8. Insert the values from the `teams.sql` file.

 [Loading...]